prasant38-skilltect/infraglide/replit.md

-# CloudFlow - AWS Infrastructure Pipeline Designer
+# InfraGlide - AWS Infrastructure Pipeline Designer

 ## Overview

-CloudFlow is a full-stack web application for designing and managing AWS infrastructure pipelines through a visual drag-and-drop interface.
+InfraGlide is a full-stack web application for designing and managing AWS infrastructure pipelines through a visual drag-and-drop interface.
 The application allows users to create, configure, and deploy AWS infrastructure components like EC2 instances, S3 buckets, RDS databases, Lambda functions, and more through an intuitive visual canvas.

 ## User Preferences